 Relationships are hard work.
 They have ups and downs.
 They change and evolve as we mature and learn more about ourselves and each other.
 I’m deeply grateful to have a husband who tolerates me when I can’t be around other humans for even one more second.
 I feel like he’s so worth the effort of being the best partner I can be.

 Communication and compromise are major players in our relationship success.
 So is understanding our own motivations, perceptions, and needs.
 Instead of assuming that my husband should automatically know how I’m feeling or what I need, I tell him.
 It’s really that simple.
 The catch is, he has to respect my ask.
 And it’s not all about me.

 I also try to give him what he needs and wants.
 I can be crap at telling people I love how great they are — I assume they must already know.
 It’s important to him, though, so I make a point of using my words instead of being happy with him inside my head.
-It’s not all smooth sailing, I still have to put myself in a time-out occasionally, and he can still push my boundaries more than I like.
+It’s not all smooth sailing, I still have to put myself in a time-out occasionally, and he can still push my buttons more than I like.